grafana/agent/docs/sources/flow/monitoring/agent-resource-usage.md

 # {{% param "PRODUCT_NAME" %}} resource usage

-This page provides guidance for expected resource usage of {{% param " PRODUCT_NAME" %}} for each telemetry type, based on operational experience of some of the {{% param "PRODUCT_NAME" %}} maintainers.
+This page provides guidance for expected resource usage of
+{{% param "PRODUCT_NAME" %}} for each telemetry type, based on operational experience of some of the {{% param "PRODUCT_NAME" %}} maintainers.

 {{% admonition type="note" %}}